martimy/clab_srl_dcn/telemetry/ecmp_config.md

 --update-file ecmp_config.yaml
 ```

-The output should look like the following:
+The output should look like the following, which indicates that update is successful:

 ```
 [leaf3] {